 How many Guest Tickets will I receive?

-Nursing: Tickets will be distributed by the Dean's Office in March.
+Nursing: Tickets for the Nursing Commencement ceremony will be distributed by the Dean's Office directly to candidates.

 Law, School of: The School of Law handles their own ticketing.